Grants galore for Erewash groups

 Groups that were helped over the last year include The Canaan Trust charity, which used its grant to replace bed frames and mattresses for its work with the homeless; Kirk Hallam Community Hall Association, which now has chairs for adults and children and a new trolley; Stanton by Dale Cricket Club used its grant to improve the disabled access to the ladies toilets; and Ilkeston Swimming Club’s grant went towards the costs of a new starter system.

 The deadline for applications for the latest round of Community Grants is 5.30pm on Thursday 19 July.
 Full details of the scheme and how to apply can be found at www.erewash.gov.uk

-The meeting of Council Executive will be at Long Eaton Town Hall on Thursday 1 September at 10.30am.
+The meeting of Council Executive is at Ilkeston Town Hall on Tuesday 17 July at 10.30am.